-BuildPartner is a product that helps homeowners and professionals manage pricing for construction work.
+BuildPartner is an estimation software that helps homeowners and professionals manage pricing for construction work.
 Specifically by enabling users to check benchmark prices, create detailed cost plans, and collect comparable quotes.

 Our platform has been built using data from thousands of projects over many decades by a large group of architects, builders, and quantity surveyors but with a particular emphasis on residential work under £1m, which is particularly useful for homeowners.
 So today we’re going to share with you some insights which we’ve built up and how they can help you manage your renovation costs.
 We’ll cover first why construction costs vary and then what to do to mitigate it: